WebSpellChecker/wproofreader-docker/README.md

 Note!
 You can also use a [Docker image with WProofreader Server](https://hub.docker.com/r/webspellchecker/wproofreader) that we built and published on Doker Hub.

+## Create Docker image

-To create and use a custom Docker image with WProofreader Server:
+To create a custom Docker image with WProofreader Server:

 1. Clone [WProofreader Docker repo](https://github.com/WebSpellChecker/wproofreader-docker).
 2. Copy the WebSpellChecker/WProofreader installation package (e.g. `wsc_app_x64_5.6.x.x_xx.tar.gz`) to `wproofreader-docker/files` directory.
 3. Adjust the default installation options by modifying one of the `wproofreader-docker/files/config.ini` or `wproofreader-docker/files/configSSL.ini` (if you want to use SSL) file.

-It is recommended to activate license during the image creation.
-The following options should be added to `config.ini` or `configSSL.ini` file.
+* Activate license during the image creation.
+Add the following options to `config.ini` or `configSSL.ini` file.

 ```
 activate_license = 1
 license_ticket_id = 6u*************ZO
 ```
-Also, during the image creation, you can specify `domain_name` which will be used for setup of demo samples with WProofreader.
+* Specify `domain_name` which will be used for setup of demo samples with WProofreader.
 By default, `localhost` will be used if nothing is specified.

 ```
 domain_name = domain_name